tirumalesh14/ExcelEdge-Business-Intelligence-Suite/README.md

-This project showcases the power of Microsoft Excel as a tool for extracting meaningful insights from business data.
-By leveraging Excel’s advanced analytical features, we explored multiple real-world business scenarios—from tracking sales performance to evaluating loan options and planning monthly budgets.
-The project is structured to support data-informed decision making across finance, sales, and operations.
+This project demonstrates how Microsoft Excel can be used as a powerful business intelligence tool to analyze, interpret, and visualize data for decision-making.
+Through a series of interconnected mini-projects, the Excel workbook provides a structured approach to understanding key business metrics across sales performance, financial health, loan planning, budgeting, and customer profitability.

+Rather than just processing data, this project focuses on transforming data into insight, and insight into action—empowering businesses to make informed decisions using dashboards, simulations, and financial models built entirely within Excel.

 📚 Table of Contents
 Sales Analytics Dashboard